Cooking On The Ranch

 Mexican salmon with salsa served with rice and beans.

 Tender flaky oven roasted Mexican Salmon dusted with cumin and chile powder and topped with refreshing tomatillo salsa verde.
-An exciting and nutritious salmon entree that’s ready in about 20 minutes = weeknight perfect.
+An exciting and nutritious Mexican style salmon entree that’s ready in about 20 minutes = weeknight perfect.

 Salmon dinners can be so easy and perfect for weeknight dinners.
 Take a look at this recipe for Caper Sauce for Salmon.
 Fresh, creamy and easy.